Your Proactive Guide to Perinatal Mental Wellness: Tips for Expectant Moms

 - Prioritize sleep as much as possible.

-- Don’t be afraid to say "no" to commitments that feel draining.
+- Don’t be afraid to say "no" to commitments that experience draining.

 - Schedule small moments of rest throughout your day.